What are functional mushrooms?

 The Mission

-Whether it’s improving cognitive function, allowing us to adapt to stress and feel calmer, and supplying energy for the things we need to do in life; or providing longevity and increased immunity to disease - these fungal allies can support us in elevating our health and wellness, and in overcoming many different challenges.Having gained extensive knowledge of functional mushrooms, through independent research alongside professional collaboration with individuals and organisations within the fungi world - such as Darren Le Baron, All Things Fungi and Product Earth - I offer guidance to those looking to make these natural remedies a part of their daily regime.
+With so many choices out there, it can be difficult to know what the right option is for our personal health.
+A calm and informed approach can allow us to identify our needs and the fungi which can support them, and then put these to use in the best way possible.Whether itβs improving cognitive function, allowing us to adapt to stress and feel calmer, and supplying energy for the things we need to do in life; or providing longevity and increased immunity to disease - these fungal allies can support us in elevating our health and wellness, and in overcoming many different challenges.Having gained extensive knowledge of functional mushrooms, through independent research alongside professional collaboration with individuals and organisations within the fungi world - such as Darren Le Baron, All Things Fungi and the Product Earth natural medicines expo- I offer guidance to those looking to make these natural remedies a part of their daily regime.

-My StoryFrom co-founding the University of Kent Canterbury Psych-d*lic Society in 2009, where I helped facilitate talks on a wide variety of topics including mycology and herbalism to, in more recent years, co-organising multiple cultivation workshops with expert Darren Le Baron, giving talks on the topic of the benefits of mushrooms for All Things Fungi Festival and Sunflower Studio CIC, giving consultations as Head of Mycology at Product Earth, and founding The Fungi Consultant - working with fungi and spreading awareness of these integral sources of wellbeing has been the latest stage in a long journey with functional mushrooms.
+My StoryFrom co-founding the University of Kent Canterbury Psych-d*lic Society in 2009, where I helped facilitate talks on a wide variety of topics including mycology and herbalism to, in more recent years, co-organising multiple cultivation workshops with expert Darren Le Baron giving talks on the topic of the benefits of mushrooms for All Things Fungi Festival and Sunflower Studio CIC, providing consultations as Head of Mycology at Product Earth, and founding The Fungi Consultant - working with fungi and spreading awareness of these integral sources of wellbeing has been the latest stage in a long journey with functional mushrooms.

 My exploration into the world of fungi began as a result of facing various challenges to my health.

-As a child and teenager I coped with a lot of injuries, resulting in a few stints in hospital – one of which involved having surgery on my hip at the age of 14.
+As a child and teenager I coped with a lot of injuries, resulting in a few stints in hospital β one of which involved having surgery on my hip at the age of 14.
 The recovery from surgery made exercise a challenge, and throughout my teenage years I struggled with weight gain due to inactivity, and didn't feel particularly in control of my health.

 It wasn't until university, and the discovery of locally growing mushrooms near to my campus, that my mind was opened up to the natural world, allowing me to enjoy being active again in nature.
 This led me to explore the world of fungi in greater detail, where I gained first hand knowledge surrounding the benefits of a range of functional mushrooms.